Nanoleaf's smart lights now include modular ceiling lights and TV mirroring lightstrips

-(Pocket-lint) - At CES 2023 Nanoleaf has revealed a number of new products to its smart lighting line-up including Matter compatible devices.
+At CES 2023 Nanoleaf has revealed a number of new products to its smart lighting line-up including Matter compatible devices.

 These devices include Nanoleaf's first-ever "learning" smart light switches along with Nanoleaf 4D TV Screen Mirror Camera and Lightstrips Kit and a modular ceiling lighting solution known as Nanoleaf Skylight.